Mohommed-Iflan/V2RAY-VLESS-SERVER-SETUP-3X-UI-/README.md

 5. then click import
 6. Click on 3 dots - Export All URLS
 7. Copy the URL and import it in your client app (eg.NetMod)

+> [!IMPORTANT]
+> **If you are using other mobile plans, you need to explore all the inbound options to make it work by changing inbound settings.
+Please research that and leave a comment below with your working inbound—it will be very useful for others!**

+---